 quarter of a

 During the night of December 30th, the POWs heard the sound of depth charges exploding in the water.
 The ship arrived at Takao, Formosa, on December 31st and docked around 11:30 AM.
-After arriving at Takao, Formosa, each POW received a six inch long, 3/4 inch wide piece hardtack to eat.
+After arriving at Takao, each POW received a six inch long, 3/4 inch wide piece hardtack to eat.
 This was the first bread they had since receiving crackers in their Red Cross packages in 1942.
 During the time in the harbor, the POWs received little water.
-From January 1st through the 5th, the POWs received one meal and day and very little water.
+From January 1st through the 5th, the POWs received one meal a day and very little water.
 This resulted in the death rate among the POWs to rise.
 On January 6th, the POWs began to receive two meals a day.

 One bomb that hit the ship exploded in the corner of the forward hold killing 285 prisoners.
 The surviving POWs remained in in the hold for three days with the dead.
 The stench from the dead filled the air.
-On January 11th a work detail was formed and about half the dead were removed from the hold.
+On January 11th, a work detail was formed and about half the dead were removed from the hold.
 The dead were unloaded from the ship, and a POW detail of twenty men took the corpses to a large furnace where they were cremated.
 These men reported that 150 POWs had been cremated.
-Their ashes were buried in a large urn.
+Their ashes were buried in a large urn on Formosa.
 Later in the day, the survivors of the forward hold were moved into another hold.

 On January 13th, the surviving POWs were boarded onto a third "Hell Ship" the Brazil Maru.
-On the ship, the POWs found they had more room and were actually issued lifejackets.
+On the ship, the POWs found they had more room and were actually issued life jackets.
 The ship sailed for Japan on January 14th as part of a convoy.
 2nd Lt.
 Donald R. Bertrand died in the ship's hold on January 20, 1945.
 The cause of death was listed as dysentery on the final report on the 192nd Tank Battalion, but U.S. Army records show that he died from wounds he had received during the attack on the Enoura Maru.
 Donald was 23 years old.

 After 2nd Lt.
 Donald R. Bertrand died, his body was thrown overboard after being stripped of its clothing.
 His clothing was given to other prisoners who needed it.
 Since he died at sea, 2nd Lt.
 Donald R. Bertrand's name appears on the Tablets of the Missing at the American Military Cemetery outside of Manila.